The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 With extensive courtroom experience, your nursing home abuse lawyer will present a compelling case before a judge and jury, advocating for your rights and the justice your loved one deserves.

-Common Signs of Abuse or Neglect in Nursing Homes & Assisted Living Facilities
+What Are Common Signs of Abuse in Nursing Homes and Assisted Living Facilities ?

 Abuse can take many forms, and the signs may not always be immediately apparent.
 Being vigilant and attentive to changes in a resident’s physical, emotional, and financial well-being is essential for identifying potential abuses in a nursing home facility.